 Learn more at the One-Click Damage review page!

-Best Add-On for Previewing Nodes
+Best Add-On to Preview Nodes

 The Node Preview add-on displays a preview thumbnail for Cycles nodes above each node in the Blender shader editor.
 We see exactly what each node is contributing and we see the effects of our changes in real time.